DivitSharma008/finpulse-lite/README.md

 This backtesting framework is for educational and research purposes only.
 Past performance does not guarantee future results.
 Always conduct thorough due diligence and consult with a financial advisor before trading with real capital.

-## 📜 License

-This project is provided as-is for educational use.

 ---

 **Last Updated**: June 2026